JWBurgers/An_Introduction_to_Cryptography/Chapter 5 - RC4 and AES.md

 - S<sub>10</sub> = S XOR K<sub>10</sub>

 The state S<sub>10</sub> is now set to C<sub>1</sub>, the first 128 bits of the ciphertext.
 Proceeding through the remaining 128-bit plaintext blocks yields the full ciphertext C.

+### The operations of the Rijndael cipher

+What is the reasoning behind the different operations seen in the Rijndael cipher?

+Without entering into the details, encryption schemes are assessed on the basis of the extent they create confusion and diffusion.
+If the encryption scheme has a high degree of **confusion**, it means that the ciphertext looks drastically different than the plaintext.
+If the encryption scheme has a high degree of **diffusion**, it means that any small change to the plaintext produces a drastically different ciphertext.

+The reasoning for the operations behind the Rijndael cipher is they produce both a high degree of confusion and diffusion.
+The confusion is produced by the Byte substitution operation, while the diffusion is produced by the shift rows and mix columns operations.